BushelScript/help/website/docs/internal/translation.md

                 # …
         command:
             ae8:
+                aevtquit:
-                aevtquit: quit
+                    name: quit
+                    doc: Quit an app.
+This is a standard AppleScript command that all apps understand.
                 miscactv: activate
-            id: # The id scheme has optional special syntax:
-                # Terms can be nested in dictionaries…
-                Math: # …by nesting mappings
-                    abs:
+            id:
+                Math/abs:
+                    name:
                         - abs
                         - absolute value
+                    doc: Return the absolute value of the direct parameter.
         parameter:
             ae12:
                 coresetddata: to
                 aevtodocstxt: search text
             id:
-                Math:
-                    abs:
-                        .direct: of
+                Math/abs/.direct: of
-                Sequence:
-                    add:
-                        .target: to
+                Sequence/add/.target: to
-                    join:
-                        with:
+                Sequence/join/with:
                     - with
                     - by
 ```